hmrc/agent-authorisation-api/README.md

 can be found at <https://test-www.tax.service.gov.uk/agents-external-stubs/help/agent-authorisation-api>

 ### Versioning
-Specific versions are requested by providing an Accept header.
-When backwards-incompatible API changes are made, a new version will be released.
+When an API changes in a way that is backwards-incompatible, we increase the version number of the API.
-Backwards-compatible changes are released in the current version without the need to change your Accept header.
 See our [reference guide](https://www.tax.service.gov.uk/api-documentation/docs/reference-guide#versioning) for more on versioning.

 ### Errors
 We use standard [HTTP status codes](https://www.tax.service.gov.uk/api-documentation/docs/reference-guide#http-status-codes) to show whether an API request succeeded or not.
-They're usually:
+They are usually in the range:
-* in the 200 to 299 range if it succeeded; including code 202 if it was accepted by an API that needs to wait for further action
+* 200 to 299 if it succeeded, including code 202 if it was accepted by an API that needs to wait for further action
-* in the 400 to 499 range if it didn't succeed because of a client error by your application
+* 400 to 499 if it failed because of a client error by your application
-* in the 500 to 599 range if it didn't succeed because of an error on our server
+* 500 to 599 if it failed because of an error on our server

-Errors specific to each API are shown in its own Resources section, under Response.
+Errors specific to each API are shown in the Endpoints section, under Response.
 See our [reference guide](https://www.tax.service.gov.uk/api-documentation/docs/reference-guide#errors) for more on errors.

 ---